-If any heritage item is damaged, all work in the area must cease immediately and will not recommence until advice from the Heritage Specialist and structural engineer is obtained and approval from the ER to proceed is provided in writing.
+If any heritage item is damaged, all work in the area must cease immediately and will not recommence until advice from the Heritage Specialist is obtained, to allow works to proceed.
 GLC will notify Sydney Metro of any incidents and remediation measures to be undertaken prior to commencement of any remediation works beyond emergency stabilisation or safety works.
 Sydney Metro will provide approval of any remediation measures to be undertaken by GLC.

 Each incident will include a review of the event to determine the cause and prevent any future occurrence (where possible).
-This may include specific heritage awareness training or additional training as identified by the review of the event by the ER and Heritage Specialist.
+This may include specific heritage awareness training or additional training as identified by the review of the event by the Heritage Specialist.